erazlogo/zotero-markdown-translators/README.md

 - Install BetterBibTex https://retorque.re/zotero-better-bibtex/ (<a href="https://youtu.be/u40EGnPgnDw">video</a>)
 ### Obsidian
 - Install Obsidian https://obsidian.md/
-- Download the "template-project" folder here: http://elenarazlogova.org/?attachment_id=314
-- Move "template-project" folder to the Obsidian folder and open it as a vault. (<a href="https://www.youtube.com/watch?v=Vly0x14FT28" target="_blank">video</a>)
-- Turn on Live Preview (if it comes up at first launch)
+- Turn on Live Preview
-- Turn Safe Mode Off (comes up at first launch - included in video above)
 ## Basic Tutorials
 ### Working in Zotero
 - Download a book from Worldcat into Zotero (<a href="https://youtu.be/jTLBonnAQjY">video</a>)